-The dosing recommendations described in 'Use in adults' apply to patients with mild to moderate renal impairment (creatinine clearance = 30 - 80 mL/min).
+The dosing recommendations described in "Use in adults" apply to patients with mild to moderate renal impairment (creatinine clearance = 30-80 ml/min).

-Since sildenafil clearance is reduced in patients with severe renal impairment (creatinine clearance <30 mL/min) a 25 mg dose should be considered.
-Based on efficacy and tolerability, the dose may be increased step-wise to 50 mg up to 100 mg as necessary.
+Since sildenafil clearance is reduced in patients with severe renal impairment (creatinine clearance < 30 ml/min) a 25mg dose should be considered.
+Based on efficacy and tolerability, the dose may be increased step-wise to 50mg and 100mg as necessary.